 Addie Williams

 Addie Williams taught the first through fourth grades for over 50 years in the rural schools of Pittsylvania County, Va.
-The eldest of six children, she was born in Pittsylvania County to Jerry and Luvenia Smith Luck, who were both former slaves and who instilled in their children a great respect for education.
+The eldest of six children, she was born in Pittsylvania County to Jerry and Luvenia Smith Luck, who were both enslaved people and who instilled in their children a great respect for education.
 She attended Shaw University in North Carolina for one year before returning to the Pittsylvania County school system.
 She married Pemberton Williams, a chauffeur, and they had seven children whom they raised with strict discipline and devotion to education, sending them to Dunbar High School in Washington, D.C.; the children have pursued careers in such fields as medicine, law, and education.
 In her later years, Mrs. Williams traveled widely.
 At the time of her interview in 1977, she had 14 grandchildren, 18 great grandchildren, and one great great grandchild.
 She died at the age of 108.

 Frances Williams